 MCC arises from uncontrolled growth of cells in the skin that share some characteristics with normal Merkel cells of the skin (see What is a Merkel cell?).
-Although new immune therapies have the potential to improve survival, prior to 2016, MCC has typically proven fatal in nearly one third of patients and should receive prompt, appropriately customized care.
+New immune therapies have the potential to greatly help some patients with this cancer.
+All MCC patients should receive prompt and appropriately customized care.

 Merkel cell carcinoma is usually caused in part by an extremely common (typically harmless) virus that was discovered in 2008, the Merkel cell polyomavirus (see Causes of Merkel cell carcinoma).
 Another very important cause is extensive exposure to sunlight, possibly many years earlier, and typically in Caucasians with relatively light skin tone.
 About 80% of MCC cases are caused by the virus, with the remaining 20% being caused by very extensive damage by the sun.1 People who have significant, prolonged suppression of their immune system are at high risk of MCC, but over 90% of MCC patients have no known problem with their immune system.

 MCC usually develops on sun-exposed skin as a firm, painless, flesh-colored to red-violet bump.
 The initial small bump tends to grow rapidly over weeks to months.
 Some images can be seen on our Clinical Photos page.

 MCC primarily occurs on highly sun-exposed skin such as the head/neck and arms, but it can occur anywhere on the body, including sun-protected areas such as the buttock.
 Learn more about the symptoms and appearance of Merkel cell carcinoma.